 Since our books are binded together at the spine some content near the spine will get hard to see.
 Avoid placing important content such as faces, texts in these areas as well.
 Especially when doing a full spread page make sure no crucial contents are hidden in the spine area.

 Digital press printing is a printing method that produces a series of small dots to make up your image.
 It’s the reason why the DPI (Dots Per Inch) of the images you upload is so important – when the DPI is low (like 72 or lower), dots will be stretched as an image is printed, resulting in a grainy or blurry print.
 We use 300 DPI for the best print quality and the clearest prints.

 If the yellow warning lights up on the photobook editor, it means that your image doesn't have enough pixels to be printed at 300 DPI.
-It is still printable but the quality might not be the best possible.
-We'll suggest either using a higher-resolution file or replacing with another image.
+It is still printable but the quality is not at the best possible.
+When the red warning appears, it means the image have a resolution of 72dpi or lower.
+At this point the image will have noticeable pixelation.
+We'll suggest either use a higher-resolution file or replacing with another image.

 To get an idea of how the image will be printed out, you can zoom in to your image at the same scale/ size as the photobook to compare.
 For example, say you want to print a 28x35cm photobook then zoom in your image to around 28x35cm to see if the quality is acceptable.